 Table 2 contains a full list of targets for the PREX/CREX combined configuration.
 In addition to the production targets, there are non-isotopically enriched backup targets on the cryogenically cooled ladder for commissioning and test studies.
-A thick carbon on the cooled ladders will also be used for systematics studies.
+A thick carbon target on the cooled ladders will also be used for systematics studies.
 The warm target ladder will be used for calibration targets that will be run exclusively at low currents.
-A prioritization is indicated so that targets are in a first, second, or third tier of priority of necessity for the experiment.
 There are a total of 16 targets on the production ladder, and 5 targets on the optics ladder.